ddrEricNo1/cs_learning/Missing_semester/lecture6/lecture6.md

    * git mergetool: use a fancy tool to help resolve merge conflicts
    * git rebase: rebase set of patches onto a new base

+When executing the command git merge, the prompt may display the message "fast forward", which means that you are at a particular commit and you merge some other branch in where that other branch has the current commit as a predecessor.
+It's not necessary to create any new snapshots or do any other fancy stuff basically, the pointer which pointed to the branch **master** can directly point to the new branch instead.

    **Remotes**

    * git remote: list remotes